 Vitamin D and sleep: The surprising connection

-Vitamin D and sleep quality go hand-in-hand.
-Early research suggests vitamin D is inversely related to melatonin, your sleep hormone.
+Does vitamin D help you sleep better?
+Early research suggests it is inversely related to melatonin, your sleep hormone.
 Increasing vitamin D levels may suppress melatonin levels.
 So, it makes sense that taking it at night could disrupt your sleep.

 That said, you still want to get enough vitamin D because your levels are directly related to the amount and quality of sleep you’re getting.
 Researchers have found that low levels of vitamin D are linked with poor sleep quality.
 In one study, participants who increased their vitamin D levels saw significant improvement in sleep and neurologic symptoms.